Home

 Wiltshire sheep are a centuries-old pure breed that originated in Europe.
 Being purebreds, they are among the most consistent shedding breeds in the world.
 Wiltshires are a medium to large breed that was primarily developed in Britain.
 Breeders there had the foresight to resist converting the breed to a 'strong wool' breed.
 They are most similar to "down" breeds such as Hampshires and Dorsets.
 They are well muscled and grow quickly.
 They were imported to Australia as a terminal sire.

 After many emails, chats and calls with breeders in Australia and particularly New Zealand I have become convinced that Wiltshire sheep are the ideal breed for lamb production through much of the US.
 In 2020, we began a program to develop the Wiltshire sheep in the US.
+Semen was collected from 3 operations in New Zealand - 3 rams from each breeder, for a total of 9 rams.

 Group 1 Sires: